ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-overview.md

 ## Standalone App

-If you want to write your own stand-alone application, have a look at the [application (TODO)](../../runtime/application/application.md) chapter.
+If you want to write your own stand-alone application, have a look at the [application](../../runtime/application/application.md) chapter.
 However, we encourage you to have your entire game code in a plugin, otherwise you can't use any of it in the editor.
 You would mostly need your own application for the finishing touches of how you present the main menu, etc, and a good starting point is to just copy the [ezPlayer](../../tools/player.md) and make adjustments.

 ## See Also